 These signs and symptoms can also be caused by conditions other than cervical cancer.
 For example, an infection can cause pain or bleeding.
-Still, if you have any of these signs or other suspicious symptoms, you should see your health care professional right away.
-Ignoring symptoms may allow the cancer to progress to a more advanced stage and lower your chance for effective treatment.
+Still, if you have any of these symptoms, see a health care professional right away.
+Ignoring symptoms may allow the cancer to grow to a more advanced stage and lower your chance for effective treatment.

 Even better, don't wait for symptoms to appear.
 Have regular Pap tests and pelvic exams.

 Last Revised: 12/05/2016